-How to play as Phoenix: Valorant's fiery Duelist Agent | Dexerto.com
+How to play Phoenix: Valorant's fiery Duelist Agent - Dexerto

 Phoenix’s Blaze ability will throw up a flame wall, which will segment the map so you can push with your remaining abilities and really take the fight to your foes.

-On paper, Phoenix is a Jack of all trades.
-But his most powerful ability is undeniably his Ultimate.
-'Run it Back' temporarily grants the Agent a free life, during which he can act without consequences, as when it expires he’ll be returned to wherever he started with full health — even if he dies during it.
+On paper, Phoenix is a Jack of all trades, but his most powerful ability is undeniably his Ultimate.
+‘Run it Back’ temporarily grants the Agent a free life, during which he can act without consequences.
+When the skill expires, he’ll be returned to wherever he started with full health — even if he dies during it.
 This is perfect for an aggressive play into a Reactor Site that would otherwise be punished.

 Phoenix gameplay